– Resident Scholar and Addington Chair in Measurement, Professor Emeritus, Western Washington University

-Mr. Steven Globerman is the Kaiser Professor of International Business and Director of the Center for International Business at Western Washington University, and Senior Fellow at the Fraser Institute.
+Mr. Steven Globerman is Resident Scholar and Addington Chair in Measurement at the Fraser Institute as well as Professor Emeritus at Western Washington University.
 Previously, he held tenured appointments at Simon Fraser University and York University and has been a visiting professor at the University of California, University of British Columbia, Stockholm School of Economics, Copenhagen School of Business, and the Helsinki School of Economics.

 He has published more than 150 articles and monographs and is the author of the book The Impacts of 9/11 on Canada-U.S. Trade as well as a textbook on international business management.
 In the early 1990s, he was responsible for coordinating Fraser Institute research on the North American Free Trade Agreement.

 In addition, Mr. Globerman has served as a researcher for two Canadian Royal Commissions on the economy as well as a research advisor to Investment Canada on the subject of foreign direct investment.
 He has also hosted management seminars for policymakers across North America and Asia.

 Mr. Globerman was a founding member of the Association for Cultural Economics and is currently a member of the American and Canadian Economics Associations, the Academy of International Business, and the Academy of Management.

 He earned his BA in economics from Brooklyn College, his MA from the University of California, Los Angeles, and his PhD from New York University.